UniversalDependencies/UD_Albanian-TSA/README.md

 This treebank was created by Marsida Toska at Uppsala University under the supervision of Joakim Nivre.

 # Changelog
+* 2020-07-08 v2.7
+  * Changing POS from SCONJ to PRON for "që", when introducing relative clauses

 * 2020-05-15 v2.6
   * Initial release in Universal Dependencies.